Gracey0201/FinalProject/README.md

 - Generate tables both raster and vector needed for datanormalization in the analysis
     - I had many vector tables which can be found below and one raster table (DEM)

-- First, I converted all the shapefiles to sql files by using the shp2pgsql function.
+- I converted all the shapefiles to sql files by using the shp2pgsql function.
 An example of this code is:

 `"C:\Users\default.DESKTOP-GCP9U73\OneDrive - Clark University\Documents\DATABASE MANAGEMENT\FinalProject">"C:\Program Files\PostgreSQL\16\bin\shp2pgsql" -s 4326 -I Data\Buildings.shp building_vector > building.sql`

-- Next I also converted my raster into .sql files using the raster2pgsql function.
+- Next, I also converted my raster into .sql files using the raster2pgsql function.
 An example of this code is:

   `"C:\Users\default.DESKTOP-GCP9U73\OneDrive - Clark University\Documents\DATABASE MANAGEMENT\FinalProject">"C:\Program Files\PostgreSQL\16\bin\raster2pgsql" -s 4326 -t 1000x1000 -I -C -M  Data\Clipped_DEM.tif elevation > DEM.sql`